-Consulting and management fees for both quarters included fees paid or accrued to the CEO, the former VP, Capital Markets, and a director providing advisory services.
-Investor relations costs include agreements with third parties for capital market consulting and corporate development.
-Office and administration costs relate mostly to an administrative cost sharing agreement with Gold Group Management Inc. ("Gold Group"), a private company controlled by a director, which is reimbursed by the Company for certain shared rent and other corporate expenses paid by Gold Group on behalf of the Company.
-Salaries and benefits costs relate primarily to Gold Group which provides administrative personnel, including the Company's CFO and Corporate Secretary.
+Consulting and management fees for the current quarter consisted of fees paid to the current Chief Executive Officer ("CEO") while this cost for the comparative quarter consisted of fees paid to the current CEO for advisory services and the former CEO.
+Office and administration costs relate mostly to an administrative cost sharing agreement with Gold Group Management Inc. ("Gold Group"), a private company controlled by the current CEO, which is reimbursed by the Company for certain shared rent and other corporate expenses paid by Gold Group on behalf of the Company.
+Salaries and benefits costs relate primarily to Gold Group which provides administrative personnel, including the Company's Chief Financial Officer and Corporate Secretary.

-Year ended December 31, 2018
+Year ended December 31, 2019

-During the year ended December 31, 2018 the Company incurred a loss of \$3,333,835, compared to a loss of \$6,403,352 for the year ended December 31, 2017.
-Significant expenses and recoveries for the year ended December 31, 2018 and 2017 are as follows:
+During the year ended December 31, 2019 the Company incurred a loss of \$197,799, compared to a loss of \$3,333,835 for the year ended December 31, 2018.
+Significant expenses and recoveries for the year ended December 31, 2019 and 2018 are as follows: